Jakar Dzong in Bumthang

 Tibetan Invasion

-Many mishaps took place after the Dong’s construction.
+Many mishaps took place after the Dzong’s construction.
 After the arrival of Zhabdrung Ngawang Namgyel in Bhutan during the 17th century, the ruler of Tsang in Tibet, Phuntsho Namgyel, sent an army twice to destroy Zhabdrung.
+Many Dzongs in Bhutan were built by Zhabdrung.
 During these campaigns, the Dzong was damaged but was later renovated by the Trongsa Penlop.
 After the death of Zhabdrung Ngawang Namgyal, the chieftain of Bumthang Chokhor decided to bring the four valleys of Bumthang under one order, so he acted accordingly.
 However, the chieftain of Bumthang Chokhor soon fled to Tibet after his defeat at the hands of Trongsa Penlop’s army.

 The chieftain of Bumthang Chokhor, who had fled to Ti-bet, was able to resume his campaign and organized a large Tibetan army in his support.
 He returned to Bumthang and a battle ensued.
 In 1679 the Tibetan invaders camped by a nearby hill in Bumthang.
 As Bhutan did not have an institutionalized armed force to fight back the enemies, they sought the help of the protecting deities, Choe Chhong Chamdal Sum.
 Local lore says that their prayers were not in vain, as the gun mounted on one of the window sills of the Dzong aimed itself towards the enemy camp and fired all by itself, killing two important Tibetan commanders.
 The Bhutanese were victorious again and the Tibetan army fled in desperation.
 Therefore this Dzong also came to be known as Jakar Thobgyal (Thob-get, gyal-victory).
 Nevertheless, the Dzong